suurjaak/grepros/README.md

 grepros does provide the message type hash itself in ROS2 exports, by calculating the ROS2 message type hash on its own from the locally installed type definition.

+The situation in ROS2 with the newer MCAP format is a bit better: at least parsed message data can be read from MCAP bags without needing the specific message packages installed.
+However, reading from MCAP bags yields only data structs, not usable as ROS messages e.g. for publishing to live topics. grepros tries to smooth over this difference by defaulting to locally installed message classes if available, with definitions matching message types in bag.

 All command-line arguments